Netflix release dates 2020: all the major upcoming TV shows and films revealed

 New year, new Netflix: building on its extensive library, the streaming giant is set to add even more exciting film and TV shows to its platform.

-From the return of BoJack Horseman, Chilling Adventures of Sabrina and Sex Education, to brand-new big-screen thrillers such as A Fall from Grace and new shows such as cult drama Messiah, here’s everything to expect from Netflix in 2020…
+From the return of BoJack Horseman, Chilling Adventures of Sabrina and Sex Education, to brand-new big-screen thrillers such as A Fall from Grace and new shows such as cult drama Messiah, here’s our guide to everything big expected from Netflix in 2020…

 Contents